HoK-matic/fermpi/README.md

 on and off to reach or maintain the given temperature.

 The controller operates in three different modes:

+  - idle mode: the controller just measures the current temperatures infinitely and logs them into the database.

   - constant mode: the controller heats up until the given temperature is reached and then maintains this temperature until it is switched off or the given